Clinical endoscopist training programme

 The training programme

-The accelerated training programme takes seven months and comprises:
+The accelerated training programme takes seven months and comprises of:

 - clinical in house practical skills training to achieve JAG certification (suggested minimum of two dedicated endoscopy training sessions per week) requiring at least 200 procedures.